alsalafiyyah/alsalafiyyah.github.io/_pages/pages/about.md

 **(21).** We believe in the descent of ‘Isa ibn Maryam (Jesus son of Mary, peace be upon him) and he will kill the Dajjal (false messiah).

+**(22.)** We reject all [the sects or cults and parties](https://alsalafiyyah.github.io/sects/) that claim to belong to Islam, such as Shiite, Sufism, etc, due to their contradiction to the Quran and Sunnah.

+***“Verily, those who divide their religion and break up into sects (all kinds of religious sects), you (O Muhammad) have no concern in them in the least.
+Their affair is only with Allah, Who then will tell them what they used to do” (Quran, al-An‘am [6]:159)***

 ---
 ### Our Aims